How Hard is It to Learn Japanese?

 Becoming Familiar with Keigo

-If that sounds intimidating and stressful – don’t freak out!
+If that sounds intimidating and stressful - don’t worry.
 Keigo is an ancient Japanese tradition, the fundamentals of which come from incredibly easy linguistic basics that you’ll pick up on right at the start of your learning journey.

 Now, this is where things get a little more complicated.
 How hard is it to learn Japanese as far as writing is concerned?
-Well, when it comes to Japanese, there are actually THREE ways of writing the Japanese alphabet.
-That’s not even including romaji, which is basically the English alphabet expressed differently.
+Well, when it comes to Japanese, there are actually THREE scripts that make up the Japanese alphabet.
+That’s not including romaji, the Romanization of Japanese.

-First things first, we have hiragana and katakana – these aren’t so much alphabets as syllabaries, which the clever readers might note is a portmanteau of syllable and library.
-Essentially a collection of syllables referred to together as the kana.
+First things first, we have hiragana and katakana - these aren’t so much alphabets as syllabaries (a set of characters representing syllables).
+These scripts together are referred to as the kana.

-Both groups work in a systematic way and katakana is just a different take on writing hiragana and the two are quite identical; the primary change is simply that katakana is used for writing with emphasis or incorporating foreign words into the language.
+Both scripts work in a systematic way and the two are very similar looking.
+The primary change is simply that katakana is used for writing with emphasis or incorporating foreign words into the language.

 Japanese Kanji

-The third and final Japanese writing is kanji, which actually utilizes Chinese characters and is therefore primarily used for content words (those that have a clear cut meaning and can be looked up in a dictionary, for example).
+The third and final Japanese script is kanji, which actually utilizes Chinese characters and is therefore primarily used for content words (those that have a clear-cut meaning and can be looked up in a dictionary, for example).

 It is notorious for being the most difficult to learn, though a native Chinese speaker (or another language derivative of Chinese) will pick it up much easier.
 Thousands upon thousands of kanji symbols exist!